The White Goddess: Poetry and myth

 language of poetic myth anciently current in the Mediterranean and Northern Europe was a magical language bound up with popular religious ceremonies in honour of the Moon-goddess, or Muse, some of them dating from the Old Stone Age, and that this remains the language of true poetry...

 Graves concluded, in the second and expanded edition, that the male-dominant monotheistic god of Judaism and its successors were the cause of the White Goddess's downfall, and thus the source of much of the modern world's woe.
 He describes Woman as occupying a higher echelon than mere poet, that of the Muse Herself.
-He adds "This is not to say that a woman should refrain from writing poems; only, that she should write as a woman, not as an honorary man."
+He adds: "This is not to say that a woman should refrain from writing poems; only, that she should write as a woman, not as an honorary man."
 He seems particularly bothered by the spectre of women's writing reflecting male-dominated poetic conventions.

 Graves derived some of his ideas from poetic inspiration and a process of "analeptic thought", which is a term he used for throwing one's mind back in time and receiving impressions.

 Visual iconography was also important to Graves's conception.
 Graves created a methodology for reading images he called "iconotropy".
 To practice this methodology one is required to reduce "speech into its original images and rhythms" and then to combine these "on several simultaneous levels of thought".
 By applying this methodology Graves decoded a woodcut of The Judgement of Paris as depicting a singular Triple Goddess rather than the traditional Hera, Athena and Aphrodite of the narrative the image illustrates.

-Celtic Tree Calendar
+Celtic tree calendar

-Graves also argues that the names of the Ogham letters in the alphabet used in parts of Gaelic Ireland and Britain contained a calendar that contained the key to an ancient liturgy involving the human sacrifice of a sacred king, and, further, that these letter names concealed lines of Ancient Greek hexameter describing the goddess.
+Graves argues that the names of the Ogham letters in the alphabet used in parts of Gaelic Ireland and Britain contained a calendar that contained the key to an ancient liturgy involving the human sacrifice of a sacred king, and, further, that these letter names concealed lines of Ancient Greek hexameter describing the goddess.

-Graves' "Tree Calendar" has no relation to any historical Celtic calendar.
+Graves' "tree calendar" has no relation to any historical Celtic calendar.

 His interpretations rather rely on the book Ogygia by the 17th-century bard Roderick O'Flaherty.

 Druantia

 In The White Goddess, Graves proposed a hypothetical Gallic tree goddess, Druantia, who has become somewhat popular with contemporary Neopagans.
 Druantia is an archetype of the eternal mother as seen in the evergreen boughs.
 Her name is believed to be derived from the Celtic word for oak trees, *drus or *deru.
 She is known as "Queen of the Druids".
-She is a goddess of fertility for both plants & humans, ruling over sexual activities & passion.
+She is a goddess of fertility for plants and humans, ruling over sexual activities and passion.
 She also rules protection of trees, knowledge, creativity.